Share This Post:

-Sometimes you have to pull out all the stops to get kiddos excited about letters!
+Sometimes, you have to pull out all the stops to get kiddos excited about letters!
+Last week, I saw these letter block molds in my closet, and I immediately thought we could use them to create LETTER VOLCANOES!
 I always try to think outside the box on different activities we can do with letters.
+I knew my students would go crazy for this activity.
+If you don’t have letter blocks like this, use letter cookie cutters!

 This post contains referral links.